-- There's also the time that Xander was possessed by a hyena.
-Buffy quickly figured out he was possessed while Giles believed he was just being a teenage boy.
+- There's also "The Pack", in which Xander is possessed by a hyena.
+Buffy quickly figures out that he's possessed while Giles believes that he is just being a teenage boy.
 Knowing Giles' teen years, this assumption makes a bit more sense.

 Alan: Dear God, my own mother's trying to kill me.

 - Smallville does this with Clark's glasses.
 Everyone has always assumed that Clark Kent wore glasses as part of his disguise.
 The truth is that he received an injury that made him far-sighted: he actually needs them to read!

 - Umineko: When They Cry: Cardboard boxes and Small Bombs.
 Trying to find a Possible Mundane Solution seems to be how Battler can win.

 - Ace Attorney Investigations: In the first case, the master key to the High Prosecutor offices went missing in the presence of Maggey Byrde, who was convinced that it was stolen and later returned.
 When Edgeworth posited the theory that the key had simply been misplaced in that time, Maggey and Gumshoe dismissed that idea, as her luck didn't run that way.
 She was right; turned out the key was indeed stolen.

 - Freefall has some fun with this.
 Helix reasons that since Florence is pale, is sleeping during the day, needs blood and has fangs, apparently Florence is a vampire.
 Either that, or it's because she's an uplifted wolf who's lost blood due to an injury and needs rest to rebuild her blood supply and heal.